WaadAlharbi/IOT-task4/README.md

-# TASK4:web page designed for robot direction connected to database
+# TASK4:Web page to control the direction of the robot's movement
 ## These pages are designed using html, css, php to To draw the path of the robot in several different directions (forward, back, right, left) and store it in a database so that a map of the place is drawn and knowing the presence of the robot at all times, and there is also a button to stop the robot when needed.

 ## the output: